dbp/rivet-old/README.md

 course).
 Finally, we expect that staging and production are connected to the same database, as our `migrate` happens within the context of the staging host.

+[NOTE(dbp 2014-10-01): There are more details yet to be documented about deployment.]

 ## Tasks